pboric/DWWP.2.5/README.md

 # Spotify Top Tracks Analysis

-This Python script analyzes the top tracks on Spotify.
-It uses the pandas, numpy, and opendatasets libraries to download, manipulate, and analyze the data.
+Analyzing the top tracks on Spotify.
+Useing pandas, numpy, and opendatasets libraries to download, manipulate, and analyze the data.

 ## Data